ripankadakia/Brick-Timer/replit.md

 **Language:** TypeScript with ESM modules

-**API Design:** RESTful API with routes prefixed by `/api` (routes implementation pending in `server/routes.ts`)
+**API Design:** RESTful API with routes prefixed by `/api`.
+All workout and segment routes are protected with authentication middleware.

+**Authentication:** Replit Auth (OpenID Connect) for multi-user support with Google, GitHub, X, Apple, and email/password login.
+Session-based authentication using PostgreSQL-backed sessions.

-**Storage Layer:** Abstract storage interface (`IStorage`) with two implementations:
+**Storage Layer:** Abstract storage interface (`IStorage`) implemented by `DbStorage` using Drizzle ORM with PostgreSQL.
+All workout operations filter by authenticated user ID.
-- `MemStorage`: In-memory storage using Map data structures for development/testing
-- Database implementation planned using Drizzle ORM with PostgreSQL

-**Session Management:** Configured to use connect-pg-simple for PostgreSQL-backed sessions (package dependency present)
+**Session Management:** PostgreSQL-backed sessions using connect-pg-simple with 7-day TTL

 **Development Features:**
 - Vite middleware integration for hot module replacement